Short answer: Virtually zero.

 Guests cannot visit the Galapagos National Park without the company of a Naturalist Guide.
 The ratio of guides to guests stands at a maximum of 1:16.
 What this does is create an elevated level of supervision that keeps the guests from doing things that might otherwise inadvertently damage the park or affect the wildlife.
 More often than not, you’ll hear guides reminding guests to stay on the trail or to not get any closer to the animals.
 They are also constantly educating visitors on reasons why the Islands are such a delicate environment, and informing them about the fragile nature and lives of the species that live here.

-This all helps to keep visitor impact on the Galapagos environment to a near minimum.
+This all helps to keep visitors impact on the Galapagos environment to a near minimum.
 So don’t be shy and let your wariness get the best of you!
 The Galapagos Islands welcomes you with open arms, so long as you remain respectful of just how fragile and unique the islands are!
-Choose your Galapagos Tour today!